DataDog/documentation/content/en/logs/explorer/calculated_fields/_index.md

 After successful creation of a new calculated field, the Log Explorer updates the following:
 - Active calculated fields, which are displayed in a new row directly under the search bar.
     - Hover over a field to view its definition, and use quick actions to edit, filter by, or group by the field.
-- The field is automatically added as a column in the **List** visualization (the title includes the `#` prefix).
+- The field is automatically added as a column in the **[List][8]** visualization (the title includes the `#` prefix).
 - Calculated fields are displayed in a separate section inside the log side panel.

 Calculated fields can be used for search, aggregation, visualization, and definition of other calculated fields and works in the same way as log attributes.
 Make sure to use the `#` prefix to reference calculated field names.

-{{< img src="logs/explorer/calculated_fields/calculated_field.png" alt="A calculated fields attribute called request_duration" style="width:100%;" >}}
+{{< img src="logs/explorer/calculated_fields/calculated_field.png" alt="A calculated field attribute called request_duration" style="width:100%;" >}}

 #### Persistence

 Calculated fields are not a replacement for log pipelines and processors for ingest-time parsing, normalization, and enrichment of logs.
-Calculated fields is a complementary tool that is useful in certain scenarios, such as when:
+Leverage calculated fields in the following scenarios:

 - You need to perform a unique one-off investigation or ad-hoc analysis, and creating a temporary need for a field that you don't necessarily be reusing in the long-tem.
 - You need to retroactively update indexed logs to answer a certain question (pipelines changes only apply to logs ingested after a pipeline update).